 With ‘The Palace of Illusions’, author Chitra Banerjee Divakaruni places the mysterious, and not as much talked about as the other famous characters, Draupadi, as the protagonist.

-CBD’s gentle writing gives a voice and emotions to Draupadi making the reader feel along with her as she describes her growing up years and her self-consciousness about her dark complexion, until she meets the equally dark-skinned Krishna who puts her anxiety to rest saying ‘A problem becomes a problem only if you believe it to be so.
+CBD’s gentle writing gives a voice and emotions to Draupadi making the reader feel along with her as she describes her growing up years.
+Her self-consciousness about her dark complexion, until she meets the equally dark-skinned Krishna who puts her anxiety to rest saying, ‘A problem becomes a problem only if you believe it to be so.
 And often others see you as you see yourself.’
-You then raise your eyebrow when Draupadi discovers her attractiveness and sensuality and the power she can command through them.
+You find yourself raising your eyebrows at the change when Draupadi discovers her attractiveness and sensuality and the power she can command through them.

-Draupadi’s curious glimpse into the future by Ved Vyas and his following helpful warning ‘Three dangerous moments will come to you.
+Draupadi’s curious glimpse into the future by Ved Vyas and his following helpful warning, ‘Three dangerous moments will come to you.
 The first will be just before your wedding; at that time hold back your question.
 The second will be when your husbands are at their height of power; at that time hold back your laughter.
 The third will be when you’re shamed as you’d never imagined possible; at that time hold back your curse.
-Maybe it will mitigate the catastrophes to come.’ has you creasing your forehead, wondering, and hoping, she pays heed to his advice.
+Maybe it will mitigate the catastrophes to come.’, will have you creasing your forehead, wondering, and hoping, she pays heed to his advice.

-CBD’s imagination of Draupadi fleshes out a character which shows you there was much more to her than just being a wife of five husbands.
-‘The Palace of Illusion’s’, is a wonderful read, which educates and enlightens, about the Mahabaharata, human nature, and life.
+CBD’s imagination of Draupadi fleshes out a character that shows you there was much more to her than just being a wife of five husbands.
+‘The Palace of Illusions’, is a wonderful read, which educates and enlightens, about the Mahabharat, human nature, and life.
 And the mind of a woman fighting both, her inner and outer demons.